Packet switching: Invention and development

 A contemporary of Roberts' from MIT, Leonard Kleinrock had researched the application of queueing theory in the field of message switching for his doctoral dissertation in 1961–62 and published it as a book in 1964.
-Davies, in his 1966 paper on packet switching, applied Kleinorck's techniques to show that "there is an ample margin between the estimated performance of the [packet-switched] system and the stated requirement" in terms of a satisfactory response time for a human user.
+Davies, in his 1966 paper on packet switching, applied Kleinrock's techniques to show that "there is an ample margin between the estimated performance of the [packet-switched] system and the stated requirement" in terms of a satisfactory response time for a human user.
 This addressed a key question about the viability of computer networking.
 Larry Roberts brought Kleinrock into the ARPANET project informally in early 1967.
 Roberts and Taylor recognized the issue of response time was important, but did not apply Kleinrock's methods to assess this and based their design on a store-and-forward system that was not intended for real-time computing.
 After SOSP, and after Roberts' direction to use packet switching, Kleinrock sought input from Baran and proposed to retain Baran and RAND as advisors.
 The ARPANET working group assigned Kleinrock responsibility to prepare a report on software for the IMP.
 In 1968, Roberts awarded Kleinrock a contract to establish a Network Measurement Center (NMC) at UCLA to measure and model the performance of packet switching in the ARPANET.

 Bolt Beranek & Newman (BBN) won the contract to build the network.
 Designed principally by Bob Kahn, it was the first wide-area packet-switched network with distributed control.
 The BBN "IMP Guys" independently developed significant aspects of the network's internal operation, including the routing algorithm, flow control, software design, and network control.
 The UCLA NMC and the BBN team also investigated network congestion.
 The Network Working Group, led by Steve Crocker, a graduate student of Kleinrock's at UCLA, developed the host-to-host protocol, the Network Control Program, which was approved by Barry Wessler for ARPA, after he ordered certain more exotic elements to be dropped.
 In 1970, Kleinrock extended his earlier analytic work on message switching to packet switching in the ARPANET.
-His work influenced the development of the ARPANET and packet-switched networks generally.

 The ARPANET was demonstrated at the International Conference on Computer Communication (ICCC) in Washington in October 1972.
 However, fundamental questions about the design of packet-switched networks remained.

 Roberts presented the idea of packet switching to communication industry professionals in the early 1970s.
 Before ARPANET was operating, they argued that the router buffers would quickly run out.
-After the ARPANET was operating, they argued packet switching would never be economic without the government subsidy.
-Baran had faced the same rejection and thus failed to convince the military into constructing a packet switching network in the 1960s.
+After the ARPANET was operating, they argued that packet switching would never be economically viable without the government subsidy.
+Baran had faced the same rejection and thus failed to convince the military to construct a packet-switching network in the 1960s.